The Sudbury Neutrino Observatory (SNO), a 1000 ton heavy water

 The theory of relativity states that no particle can travel at the speed of light in a vacuum.
 However, light travels at lower speeds in dense media, like water.
 A particle traveling in water must have...more

-Neutrino interactions with matter are extremely rare, so detecting a neutrino is very hard.
-Neutrino detectors are typically large, underground tanks filled with a fluid that reacts to neutrinos.
-In neutrino...more
+Neutrino interactions with matter are extremely rare, making detection difficult.
+Neutrino detectors are typically large tanks filled with a fluid that reacts to the passage of neutrinos.
+To take advantage...more